demetray/wheatyld_IA_MN/README.md

 # Pre-processing annual wheat yield data

-wheat_bydistrict: gro-intelligence annual wheat yield data by district, contiguous US (Sheet 1), lat/lon coordinates for counties in MN and IA (Sheet 6 and 7), yields in MN and IA (sheet 3).
+wheat_bydistrict.xlsx: gro-intelligence annual wheat yield data by district, contiguous US (Sheet 1), lat/lon coordinates for counties in MN and IA (Sheet 6 and 7), yields in MN and IA (sheet 3).

 ylds_ia_mn.ipynb: read in lat/lon coordinates for counties in MN and IA, and store lat/lon columns in wheat yields dataframe